risckaust/risc-documentations/docs/source/1-indoor-flight.rst

 	gedit ~/.bashrc

 * Add following lines to the end of the file.
+Both IP adresses are the same and represents IP address of the PC.

 .. code-block:: bash

 	export ROS_MASTER_URI=http://192.168.0.119:11311
 	export ROS_HOSTNAME=192.168.0.119

-Change the last value of IP adress to to match your IP address.
 Make sure you **source** the ``.bashrc`` file after this.

 * Log into a ODROID to get access to a command-line over a network.